bloominstituteoftechnology/web-module-challenge-prototypes/README.md

 If you run into trouble while coding, fight the good fight for 20 minutes and then get on the help channel. __Remember to formulate your help request in a professional manner__ - like you would at the job - by including error messages, screenshots, and any other pertinent information about the problem, as well as what things you have attempted already while trying to solve it.

-### Task 2b - Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/bvaz9NW52Asuc8DGZ/LK7SEZ9FcLpjgj).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3 - Stretch

 There are stretch goals found throughout `index.js`.
 Do not start work on these until you have finished MVP.